samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 ## Building Our All-Encompassing App

 We will want to add another controller titled `application`.
-The application controller, imagine it is the parent component to the dashboard.
+Imagine that the application controller is the parent component to the dashboard.
 It is wrapping itself around the entire application.
 While the user is in the dashboard, logged in, the application controller will ensure they keep that authenticated status.

 ```bash
 ember generate controller application